ethereum/ethereum-org-website/src/content/eth2/roadmap/index.md

 ### Join testing {#join-testing}

-If you want to play a part in Eth2 and help test the different clients:
+If you want to play a part in Eth2, help test the different clients.

+<Button to="/eth2/get-involved#go-bug-hunting">Start testing</Button>

 ## Phase 0: the beacon chain